 Shaving kits, eyelash curlers, hair pins, hair bands, ribbons.

 Unless they are brand new with original tags, original packaging, do not even bother.
 The price of these items is negligible compared to the potential germs you are inflicting on yourself.

-For starters you are not familiar with the surroundings in which they were made and with food hygiene so important, it is not worth the risk, to you or our child.
+For starters, you are not familiar with the surroundings in which they were made, and with food hygiene so important, it is not worth the risk to you or your child.